Commentary: Mahathir holds all the keys to Malaysia’s political succession

 READ: Has Malaysia become more divided under Pakatan Harapan?
 A commentary

-This is not a far-fetch scenario as this was exactly what happened to the Liberal Democratic Party in Japan.
-The LDP lost power after decades in government in 2009 but regained its footing three years later and control of government in 2012.
-The Democratic Party of Japan which won power was a one-term wonder.
+This is not a far-fetch scenario as this was exactly what happened to the Democratic Party of Japan.
+The Liberal Democratic Party lost power after decades in government in 2009 but regained its footing three years later and control of government in 2012.
+The Democratic Party of Japan which won power in 2009 was a one-term wonder.

 Many in PH are confident that with Dr Mahathir at the helm, PH will be in a strong position to win a re-election.
 In the worst-case scenario, if anything were to happen to Dr Mahathir, PH can count on sympathy votes to win an election.